2000NewBooks/Java-to-Ruby-Translator/DevelopmentLogSloan.md

 few compiletime errors, which we had to fix.
 These were mostly missing semicolons, unmatched brackets and stuff like that.
 I also added translations for simple comments just using a '#', which I don't know how we managed to forget these earlier (Either that or I'm just blind and now we have two comment translators).

+##5/20/2016
+We finished our powerpoint and script for the presentation to do on Wednesday.
+We are pretty prepared, and we may pass the 10 minute mark.
+We also created a test Ruby file that we will use for our demonstration.
+We've tested it a few times, and it works quite well.
+This should be added to GitHub soon.